asdf-vm/asdf/README.md

 - support for existing config files `.node-version`, `.nvmrc`, `.ruby-version` for easy migration
 - automatically switches runtime versions as you traverse your directories
 - simple plugin system to add support for your language of choice
-- completion scripts managed by the plugin, not you!
+- shell completion available for common shells (Bash, Zsh, Fish)

 ## Documentation